What to do in Madeira

 • Nikita - a refreshing drink made with orange or passion fruit juice, beer and vanilla ice cream

-• Coral - Madeira's best-selling beer is very tasty and is made from Czech malt and hops.
+• Coral - Madeira's best-selling beer is very tasty and made from Czech malt and hops.

 Viewpoints and cable cars

-Madeira, with its hilly topography and the hundreds of metres high cliffs that border the entire island, is an ideal place for lovers of views and sightseeing.
+With its hilly topography and the hundreds of metres high cliffs that border the entire island, Madeira is the ideal place for lovers of views and sightseeing.

 Literally every few hundred metres you'll come across rest areas on the roads with benches and tables overlooking the never-ending beauty of the ocean, mountains, cliffs and evergreen flowering landscape.